alex-808/alex-davis-808/README.md

-- 👋 Hi, I’m @alex-davis-808
+- 👋 Hi, I’m Alex.
-- 👀 I’m interested in ...
+- 👀 I’m interested in compilers/interpreters.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Design Patterns.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on things.
-- 📫 How to reach me ...
+- 📫 Reach out to me here on github.

 <!---
 alex-davis-808/alex-davis-808 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.